CmdrZin/NodeJS/Unity-NodeJS-Game-MOD1/README.md

 Mod1: Added name over character.
 Uses socket id as name.
 ![alt tag](ScreenShot.jpg)
 Mod2: Added color select radio buttons to set the name plate color.
+Mod3: Use color select radio buttons to set the color of the avatar.
+(50% coded)